apache/openwhisk/docs/actions.md

 }
 ```

-You may still provide additional parmaeters, as in the `place`:
+You may still provide additional parameters, as in the `place`:
 ```
 wsk action invoke greeting --result --param place Kansas {